bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA-NG_TechnicalStack.md

 **National Unity and Prosperity Act – Nigeria**

-​TO: The Sovereign People, the Traditional Custodians of the Land, and the Communities of the Federal Republic of Nigeria.
+​TO: The Sovereign People, the Traditional Custodians of the Land, and the State Governors of the Federal Republic of Nigeria.
 FROM: The Office of the Architect.
 SUBJECT: The Restoration of Local Autonomy and the End of Federal Leakage.